 15 July 1904 Anton Pavlovich Chekhov dies in Badenweiler, Germany at the age of 44.

 Claude Debussy (41) puts his wife, Rosalie “Lily” Texier on a train to her parents’ home, and goes to Emma Bardac.
-They subsequently leave Paris for Jersey.
+He is planning to leave her for Emma Bardac.

 The first Buddhist temple in North America is established in Los Angeles.